ibm-cloud-docs/apiconnect/creating_apis.md

 </tbody>
 </table>

-For more information, see [LoopBack&reg; Documentation - Building a connector](https://http://loopback.io//doc/en/lb3/Defining-data-sources.html).
+For more information, see [LoopBack Documentation - Building a connector](https://http://loopback.io//doc/en/lb3/Defining-data-sources.html).

 **Note:** If you selected the Oracle connector, you must set an environment variable in
 {{site.data.keyword.Bluemix_short}} for the Oracle app to start.
 To